CoreyGair/random-graphs-explorer/README.md

 Calculate graph statistics on different random graph models

-Just a small project to learn some C++ multithreading fundimentals and do some research on a fun little area of graph theory
+Just a small project to learn some C++ multithreading fundamentals and do some research on a fun little area of graph theory

 ### Building